odCat/symmetric-qwerty/t.typ

  :Is flight number 377 for Florida a 727, a 737 or a 747?
  :It is a 727 with 4 stops.
 With all those stops it takes almost 7 hours.

-I:Use your K-finger for the 8-key.
+I:Use your J-finger for the 8-key.
 *:_T_R_L161
 D:kkk k8k kkk k8k kkk k8k kkk